 A transgender teen in Massachusetts says other high schoolers beat him at a party

 GLOUCESTER, Mass.
-(AP) — A transgender teenager from Massachusetts is recovering after allegedly being beaten by other high schoolers at a party.
+(AP) — A transgender teenager from Massachusetts is recovering after allegedly being punched, kicked and stomped upon by other high schoolers at a party.

-Sixteen-year-old Jayden Tkaczyk was at an outdoor party Friday night in Gloucester when nearly a half-dozen teenagers attacked him and called him homophobic slurs, Tkaczyk’s attorney, Craig Rourke, said.
-They then chased Tkaczyk into the woods, where police found him.
+Sixteen-year-old Jayden Tkaczyk said he was at an outdoor party Friday night in Gloucester when as many as a dozen teenagers attacked him and called him homophobic slurs.
+They chased Tkaczyk into the woods, where police found him.
+He said he was taken to a local hospital and treated for his injuries, including a broken bone under his right eye and scratches and bruises on his body.

-Rourke says Tkaczyk, who goes to a vocational school, has long been bullied because he is transgender, including being forced off the Gloucester High School football team.
-He called Friday’s attack a “horrible beating” and said that “everybody is scared, and traumatized.”
+Tkaczyk, who goes to a vocational school, said he has long been bullied because he is transgender, including being forced off the Gloucester High School football team.
+He said the district in the past has done nothing to address his complaints about bullying but he hopes that changes now.

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.